 What foods are high in protein?

-Plant foods such as legumes (beans, lentils, and peas), nuts, peanut butter, seeds, and soy foods such as soybeans, soymilk, and tofu are all high in protein.
+Plant foods such as legumes (beans, lentils, and peas), nuts, peanut butter, seeds, and soy foods (soybeans, soymilk, and tofu) are all high in protein.
 Animal foods such as meat, fish, turkey, chicken, eggs, milk, cheese, and yogurt are also good sources of protein.

 How much protein do I need each day?